 Sabrina Shekofteh — Senior Staff Accountant

 Sabrina has been working as an Accountant for over twelve years and has an associates degree from Payame Noor University.
 Originally from Iran, she has been living in the U.S. for over 15 years.
 Sabrina moved to D.C. from the Fort Lauderdale area about three years ago.
 She has worked at other non-profits and really enjoys the sense of purpose that you get from working at a non-profit – and likes to work somewhere that people are interested in making a difference in the world.

 Orlando Velez — Director of Housing Programs & Community Advocacy

-Raised in Long Island near NYC, Orlando was greatly influenced by the social interaction of the building environment found in many neighborhoods in and around NYC.
-After receiving his degree in architecture from Kansas State University, he joined the Peace Corps, and served in Paraguay.
-During his service, he worked for a small municipality.
-After learning the the native language, Guarani, Orlando led many projects, including: the development and implementation of a transparency program within the local government; development of an office in City Hall for the protection of victims from domestic violence; and the implementation and co-creation of a nationwide project aimed at teaching children critical thinking techniques through photography.
+Orlando has always been motivated by the social interaction of the building environment.
+After receiving his degree in architecture from Kansas State University, he joined the Peace Corps and served in Paraguay.
+During his service, he worked for a small municipality and directed many projects, including the development and implementation of a transparency program within the local government as well as the development of an office in City Hall for the protection of victims from domestic violence.
 After Peace Corps, Orlando attended Milano, The New School for International Affairs Management and Urban Policy Analysis.
-While working towards his graduate degree in Urban Policy, he was asked to work for the university as Director of Operations for the Empowerhouse Project, a collaborative venture between The New School, Stevens Institute of Technology, DC Habitat, and a number of sponsors.
+While working towards his graduate degree in Urban Policy Analysis, he was asked to work for the university as Director of Operations for the Empowerhouse Project, a collaborative venture between The New School, Stevens Institute of Technology, DC Habitat, and a number of sponsors.
 The Empowerhouse Project was the winning entry to the Department of Energy’s Solar Decathlon in 2011.
 After the Decathlon, Orlando continued his role with the Empowerhouse, working with DC Habitat to move the exhibited home to a site in Northeast DC and expanding it to add a second floor and a second home to make it a duplex.